-Tree City USA – A laudable recognition by the Arbor Day Foundation, Kirkwood has held this title for over 26 years.
-The city continues to benefit from the foresight of citizens and officials in the early 60’s, and from her citizens today who donate their time, talents and resources to help sustain the urban tree canopy through the annual 50 Trees planting campaign.
-Since the 50 Trees program began in 2010, volunteers have planted over 440 trees, with more to be planted this year during the one-day planting blitz on Sat, Oct 29, 2016.
+Tree City USA – A laudable recognition by the Arbor Day Foundation, Kirkwood has held this title for over 27 years.
+The city continues to benefit from the foresight of citizens and officials in the early 60’s, and from her citizens today who donate their time, talents and resources to help sustain the urban tree canopy through the annual 50 TREES planting campaign.
+Since the 50 TREES program began in 2010, volunteers have planted over 500 trees, with more to be planted this year during the one-day planting blitz on Sat, Nov 4, 2017.

 The great majority are thriving thanks to the care and maintenance by trained 50 Trees volunteers who water, prune and mulch them as needed.
 Many of the trees are identifiable by yellow tags showing the species ID and the year they were planted.
 Because the Emerald Ash Borer threatens to cause major loss of ash trees once it arrives in the region, this program becomes all the more important in helping to sustain Kirkwood’s street-tree population.

 Additional information?
-How can I donate? – Your cash donations will go directly toward the purchase of trees, mulch, and supplies for the 2016 planting campaign.
-For more info about this worthwhile program or how to make a donation, view or download the 50 Trees Brochure – 2016 for details.
+How can I donate? – Your cash donations will go directly toward the purchase of trees, mulch, and supplies for the 2017 planting campaign.
+For more info about this worthwhile program or how to make a donation, view or download the 50 TREES Brochure – 2017 for details.

 Questions?
 Comments?
 Interested in volunteering?
 Email us at KeepKirkwoodGreen@gmail.com.